webpack/webpack.js.org/src/content/api/hot-module-replacement.md

     url: /guides/hot-module-replacement
 ---

-If [Hot Module Replacement](/concepts/hot-module-replacement) has been enabled via the [`HotModuleReplacementPlugin`](/plugins/hot-module-replacement-plugin), its interface will be exposed under the [`module.hot` property](/api/module-variables#module-hot-webpack-specific-).
+If [Hot Module Replacement](/concepts/hot-module-replacement) has been enabled via the [`HotModuleReplacementPlugin`](/plugins/hot-module-replacement-plugin), it's interface will be exposed under the [`module.hot` property](/api/module-variables#module-hot-webpack-specific-).
 Typically, users will check to see if the interface is accessible, then begin working with it.
 As an example, here's how you might `accept` an updated module:

 ``` js
 if (module.hot) {